All Episodes

 So much to get to today.

-One year ago today was election day 2016.
+One year ago today was Election Day 2016.

 We've got highlights.

-We'll examine it with Dr. Sebastian Gorka will join us.
+Dr. Sebastian Gorka will join us.

-We have amazing and breathtaking developments as it relates to the dossier and uranium one and the fixes in with Clinton and Comey information you don't want to miss.
+We have amazing and breathtaking developments as it relates to the dossier and uranium one and the fixes in with Clinton and Comey information.

 Well, the top 20% pay nearly all the federal income taxes.

-So if you don't give them a tax cut, you can give people tax credits, but that's full complete, pretty much redistribution, which kind of this bill does.
+So if you don't give them a tax cut, you can give people tax credits, but that's full, complete, pretty much redistribution, which kind of this bill does.

-Uh it's great on the corporate side, corporate taxes, repatriation, the president's deregulation.
+It's great on the corporate side, corporate taxes, repatriation, the president's deregulation.

 He's doing all of this on his own, opening up energy opportunities for everybody.